LizLaffitte/event-connection-mvc-sinatra/README.md

 To run this app locally, fork and clone this GitHub repoto your local machine, using the terminal.

 ```
-git@github.com:LizLaffitte/event-connection-mvc-sinatra.git
+$git clone git@github.com:YouUsername/event-connection-mvc-sinatra.git
 ```
-Change directories into the repo directory and run the $bundle install command.
+Change directories into the repo directory and run bundle install.

 ```
-cd event-connection-mvc-sinatra
+$cd event-connection-mvc-sinatra
-bundle install
+$bundle install
 ```

-Run the $shotgun command to start an automatic reloading version of a rackup.
+Run shotgun to start an automatic reloading version of a rackup.

 ```
-shotgun
+$shotgun
 ```
 Navigate to the route displayed in the terminal.
 (E.g. http://127.0.0.1:9393)